RAM Test¶

 Regular output of the RAM test.
 The memory board configuration was detected as 4k.
 No errors were found.

 Example output of the RAM test in case of an error.
-The board number and faulty ICs are displayed.
-The firmware cannot recognize whether a core memory or a semiconductor memory module is installed.
-It’s also impossible to detect which of the two installed semiconductor memory boards is actually configured as board 2.
+The board number and faulty IC Id displayed.
+The output messages are only correct if the jumpers on the RAM cards are in the default factory positions.
+It’s also impossible for the firmware to recognize whether a core memory or a semiconductor memory module is installed.
 So it’s up to the user to interpret the message.
-The picture below might give a hint.
-Otherwise, the message can be seen as an intelligence test.

 This board produced the error message above.
 Maybe you can spot the reason for the error…